NativeScript/docs-v7/docs/core-concepts/data-binding.md

 * [Stop binding](#stop-binding)

 Data binding is the process of connecting application user interface (UI) to a data object (code).
-It enables changes propagation by reflecting UI modifications in the code and vise versa.
+It enables changes propagation by reflecting UI modifications in the code and vice versa.

 > In the following article, **source** is used as any object in the code and **target** as any UI control (like TextField).